TiWo778/Mima-Interpreter/README.md

 To continue to the next line just press *enter*.

 #### Note that the shown values are the values *after* the command has been executed.

+# Important: Currently the JMN and JMP commands are not neccessarily  working correctly, so if you use them, you might get unexpected results.
+# To avoid this, you have to specify the line number of the command including the *code:* keyword, but not any lines above it.